 For example, if you’re targeting CROs in the Greater Boston area, your LinkedIn results would look something like this:

 Let’s take a closer look at one of the profiles that came up in our search: Mark Roberge, Chief Revenue Officer at HubSpot Sales Division.

 Understanding your ideal buyer persona is key to crafting highly targeted messages that will engage your prospects on a more personal level.
 Think about the job of a CRO.
-What types of responsibilities do they have?
+What responsibilities do they have?
 What are their priorities?
-What types of goals are they looking to accomplish?
+What are their goals?

-Pro Tip #1: We know from a simple Google search that CROs are primarily concerned with managing sales and generating revenue for their companies.
-Therefore, your message needs to address the pain points we know are of the most concern to your ideal persona.
-By looking at Mark’s profile for a minute, we can see that he puts a heavy emphasis on accelerating sales and therefore your messages should discuss how your product can help improve the quality of HubSpot’s leads and increase sales.
+Pro Tip #1: A simple Google search reveals CROs are primarily concerned with managing sales and generating revenue.
+Your message should address relevant pain points.
+Looking at Mark’s profile for a minute shows he’s focused on accelerating sales.
+Therefore, your messages should discuss how your product can help improve the quality of HubSpot’s leads and increase sales.

 2) What language or keywords resonate best with your prospects?

 If you want your prospects to take your emails seriously, you need to speak their language.

 Pay close attention to the words in your prospects’ online profiles.
 Are they using highly technical or industry terms in their About section or role descriptions?
 Do they use a formal or conversational tone?
 Formal writing might just be copy and pasted from their marketing team, or it could be the way they like to write.
 Do they have a sense of humor?
 How your prospects communicate helps us understand the tone and words that resonate the most with them.

 Looking through Mark’s profile we notice a few words that give us better insight into how he thinks.

 Mark’s BSE in Mechanical Engineering and his recent publications indicate he probably responds to hard data.
 He won’t be fooled by salesy jargon and cheesy pitches.